voidstrike/ASGIT/README.md

 # Attention-Based Spatial Guidance for Image-to-Image Translation

-pyTorch implementation of ["Attention-Based Spatial Guidance for Image-to-Image Translation"]() (WACV 2021).
+This repo contains the PyTorch implementation of ["Attention-Based Spatial Guidance for Image-to-Image Translation"]() (WACV 2021).
 The implementation is based on the official [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) code.
 Our model and contribution are in `./models/attn_cycle_gan_model.py`, `./models/attn_cycle_gan_v2_model.py`